IPS (Individual Pension Scheme)

-When a self-employed person is unable to work due to illness or accident, even if only temporarily, loss of income often results.
-To avoid problems, you can provide yourself with a replacement income through our supplementary Guaranteed Income cover, the premiums for which are also tax-deductible.
-The Premium Waiver option, meanwhile, offers you the certainty that your pension capital will continue to be built up, even during periods of work disability.
+If a self-employed person is unable to work due to illness or accident, loss of income often results.
+To avoid problems, you can provide yourself with a replacement income through our supplementary Guaranteed Income cover, the premium for which is also tax-deductible.
+The ‘Premium Waiver’ option, meanwhile, offers you the certainty that your pension capital will continue to be built up, even during periods of work disability.

 Additional benefits of an IPS